 Walk around Old Town Bern to explore its architecture or take a walking tour with one of the local guides to learn about Bern’s history and visit some of the highlights like the Zytglogge clock tower.

-If you don’t feel like driving to the mountains, you can also arrange a helicopter tour to the Swiss Alps to enjoy the incredible view of one of the most scenic places in Europe.
+If you don’t feel like driving to the mountains, you can also arrange a helicopter tour to the Swiss Alps to enjoy the incredible view of one of the most prettiest cities in Switzerland and scenic places in Europe.

 5. Paris, Fance